JanzenDC/vAnticheat-Client/README.md

 2. **Extract Files:** Extract the downloaded files to your GTA San Andreas installation folder.
 Ensure that the files are placed within the SA-MP folder.

-3. **Configuration:** Open the `config.ini` file to configure vAnticheat-Client settings according to your server requirements.

-4. **Launch GTA SA-MP:** Start your GTA SA-MP game as you normally would. vAnticheat-Client will automatically run in the background.
+3. **Launch GTA SA-MP:** Start your GTA SA-MP game as you normally would. vAnticheat-Client will automatically run in the background.

-## Configuration

-The `config.ini` file provides customization options for vAnticheat-Client.
-Here are some key configurations:

-- **Detection Levels:** Adjust the sensitivity of cheat detection by modifying the detection levels in the configuration file.

-- **Logging:** Enable or disable logging features to keep track of detected cheating incidents.

-- **Notifications:** Configure how players are notified when a cheat is detected, whether through in-game messages or other means.

 ## Reporting Issues